 Volunteers Needed for Law Week April 28 - May 2

-The YLD seeks volunteers for Law Week events.
-Law Week is a weeklong series of programs placing Philadelphia lawyers in the community to educate the city's youth and the public about the law through direct interaction.
+The Young Lawyers Division of the Philadelphia Bar Association seeks volunteers for Law Week events.
+Law Week is a series of programs that place Philadelphia lawyers of any age and law students in the community to educate the city's youth and public about the law through direct interaction.

 Some of our Law Week activities include:

 Lawyer in the Classroom - Volunteer lawyers and law students will visit different schools throughout the week to address students' concerns about the law and the legal issues that affect them as they enter adulthood and answer questions about the legal profession.
 If you are interested in volunteering, please contact Kelly Gastley or Josh Ryan.

 Legal Advice Live! - A free, daylong ask-a-lawyer event spanning across Philadelphia.
 On Wednesday, April 30, dozens of Philadelphia attorneys will gather on Independence Mall to provide free, in-person legal advice from noon to 2 p.m. in Center City.
 Attorneys will provide answers to legal questions on a broad range of topics, including landlord/tenant law, divorce and child custody matters, wills and estate planning, real estate law and employment law.
 If you would like to volunteer, please contact Abbie DuFrayne.

 Also on Wednesday, April 30, volunteer attorneys will go into the community and give free legal advice at select Free Library of Philadelphia branches.
 Volunteers are needed at the South Philadelphia Branch at Broad and Morris Streets and the Tacony Branch at Torresdale Ave. and Knorr Street from 1 to 3 p.m.
 To volunteer contact Abbie DuFrayne.